getsentry/sentry-docs/src/collections/_documentation/learn/configuration.md

 It's important to note that grouping in Sentry is different for events with stacktraces and without.
 This means that you will get new groups as you enable or disable this flag for certain events.

-This feature is off by default.
+This feature is `off` by default.

 {:.config-key}
 ### send-default-pii

-If this flag, is enabled then certain personally identifiable information is added by active integrations.
+If this flag is enabled, certain personally identifiable information is added by active integrations.
 Without this flag they are never added to the event, to begin with.
 If possible it's recommended to turn on this feature and use the server side PII stripping to remove the values instead.